lexermal/se-learning-assistant/README.md

 ### Storytelling plugin - small enhancements
 - Adjustment of difficulty
 - Using words already learned in the flashcards
-- Read articles by pasting url
+- Read articles by pasting url (or copied in text)
 - Have config parameter for AI backend(model,provider,triggerable frontend tools)
 - Read whole books(ebook or pdf) with this plugin and continue whenever (AI can read out page and shows text in swedish, user simply continues)
 - AI explains a topic based on a topic (eg swedish history or christmas traditions)

 ### Other enhancements
-- Proper editor for flashcards (add page and toolbar)
+- Proper editor for flashcards (add page and toolbar) Drill.js
 - Listing of cards in a deck
 - Import card from Anki